-Classes are taught in English.
-Our professors, both bilingual, are Colombian novelist Margarita Borrero, and L.A. based non-fiction writer Lisa Fetchko.
-You will be able to complete six hours of coursework in six weeks (three in Cartagena and three online upon your return).
+Students will be able to complete six hours of coursework in six weeks (two in Cusco and four online upon their return).
 This program is intended both for current MFA students, and for those outside who want to get a taste of the special quality of our program.
-Students not affiliated with MSMU will be admitted on the basis of a writing sample and proof of a BA or BS of any kind.
+Students not affiliated with MSMU will be admitted on the basis of a writing sample and proof of a BA or BS degree of any kind.

 (includes tuition for two courses, room and board, excursions and airfare to and from Los Angeles)